onlyuser/parse-english/README.md

 About
 -----

 parse-english is a minimum viable English parser implemented in LexYacc.
+It parses in parallel all possible interpretations of an English sentence accepted by a grammar and generates abstract syntax trees for successful parses.
+The algorithm is completely deterministic.
+No training data is required.

-See original prototype here: [NatLang](https://github.com/onlyuser/NatLang)
+See old version here: [NatLang](https://github.com/onlyuser/NatLang)

 A Motivating Example
 --------------------